Neotron-Compute/Neotron-500-Hardware/README.md

   * Or we could take 6V-9V from a DC barrel jack and have an on-board 5V regulator
 * Lyontek LY68L6400SLIT 8 MiB (8Mbit x 8) QuadSPI SRAM
   * 4-bit interface
-  * 84 MHz clock rate
+  * 84 MHz clock rate (higher if we can configure the STM32 to avoid crossing page boundaries)
 * Texas Instruments DP83848C 10/100 MII/RMII Ethernet PHY, and RJ45 Ethernet jack
   * MII Interface to the STM32
-  * RJ45 100base-T Ethernet socket
+  * RJ45 100BASE-TX Ethernet jack
 * Texas Instruments TLV320AIC23BPW Audio Codec
   * 16-bit 48 kHz I2S input and output to the STM32
   * Amplified stereo 3.5mm TRS headphone output